Skip to content

 First things first, you need to know if the technicians working on your truck are truly qualified.
 It’s a known challenge in the industry to find and hire qualified personnel, which makes it even more important for you to verify a shop’s expertise.
 Don’t be shy about asking about their experience with your specific engine type or turbo model.
 Ask if their mechanics have any industry certifications, like those from the National Institute for Automotive Service Excellence (ASE).
 An experienced, certified technician will have the right skills to diagnose the problem accurately and perform a lasting repair, saving you from repeat visits and future headaches.

-Ask About Parts Quality and Warranties
+Always Ask About Parts Quality and Warranties

 The quality of the parts used in your repair directly impacts your turbo’s performance and lifespan.
 A reputable shop will be upfront about the components they use.
 As one expert puts it, a proper diesel turbo rebuild service involves taking the unit apart, cleaning it, and replacing any worn components with new, high-quality parts.
 Ask if they use OEM (Original Equipment Manufacturer) parts or high-quality aftermarket alternatives, and find out the pros and cons of each.
 Most importantly, always ask about warranties.
 A good shop will offer a warranty on both the parts they install and the labor they perform, giving you peace of mind that their work is built to last.